-Finally and after some years of continuous efforts and trials we have a system that is into operation and works satisfactory.
+Finally and after some years of continuous efforts and trials we have a system that it is into operation and works satisfactory.
 Today there are four municipalities that are updating the NCIM using the UI2000.
 Of course the work doesn't stop here.
 The success of the project encourages us to continue our hard work.
 Now a new interesting future has opened up and new aims have to be achieved.

-- There are still many municipalities that are waiting to start using the UI2000. - Apart from information related to properties and rights there is some more information (i.e. plans and regulations) that it is not completed yet in the system.
-Our ambition is to continue the hard work until we will create a database containing the whole cadastral information and covering the whole country. - A new modern, object-oriented environment for storing the cadastral information at the NLS must be developed.
-Today's environment that was developed in the 80:ies is considered as insufficient for today's needs and technology.

-- UI 2000 can also be further developed for interchanging of other geographical data such as information about buildings and addresses. - Other local authorities than the 38 mentioned (Sweden has 290 local authorities) can use UI 2000 for exchanging geographical data. - Other users, for instance the county administrations, are anxious and will probably quite soon start using UI 2000
+- There are still many municipalities that are waiting to start using the UI2000. - Some work is under progress in order to start interchanging information related to the easements. - Apart from information related to properties and rights there is some more information (i.e. plans and regulations) that it is not completed yet in the system.
+Our ambition is to continue the hard work until we will create a database containing the whole cadastral information and covering the whole country. - A new modern, object-oriented environment for storing the cadastral information must be developed.
+The old environment that has been developed in the 80:ies is considering insufficient for today's needs and technology. - UI 2000 can also be used for interchanging of other geographical data such as information about buildings and addresses. - Other local authorities than the 38 mentioned (Sweden has about 290 local authorities) can use UI 2000 for exchanging geographical data. - The NLS and the MCA want UI 2000 to be accepted as a National Swedish Standard by the standardisation authority. - Other users, for instance the county administrations, are anxious and will probably quite soon start using UI 2000